History of broadcasting: United States

 Radio in education began as early as April 1922, when Medford Hillside's WGI Radio broadcast the first of an ongoing series of educational lectures from Tufts College professors.
 These lectures were described by the press as a sort of "wireless college."
 Soon, other colleges across the U.S. began adding radio broadcasting courses to their curricula; some, like the University of Iowa, even provided what today would be known as distance-learning credits.
 Curry College, first in Boston and then in Milton, Massachusetts, introduced one of the nation's first broadcasting majors in 1932 when the college teamed up with WLOE in Boston to have students broadcast programs.
 This success led to numerous radio courses in the curriculum which has taught thousands of radio broadcasters from the 1930s to today.

+Radio advertising emerged in the 1920s, when manufacturers of radio equipment established the first stations and offered programming primarily to stimulate radio sales.
+Before this period, advertising was largely limited to barkers, flyers, posters, and other printed materials distributed by merchants.
+The American advertising industry, centered on Madison Avenue, quickly recognized radio's commercial potential, and advertising soon became the medium’s primary source of funding.